 Our purpose is to improve lives by providing the best possible care to our patients and their families.
 This is strengthened by our new values:

 - We're Kind

 - We Care

-- using research skills for audit, policy and service development and research within the areas served by the CMHRES.
+To utilise research skills for audit, policy and service development and research within the area served by the team/service.